ccb012100/dev-notes/vscode.md

 }
 ```

+### Cycle though Quick Fix popup menu

+To cycle through the list of actions in the Quick Fix popup, use the keybindings `selectNextCodeAction` and `selectPrevCodeAction`

 ## Hide Extension Snippet from Intellisense

 I wanted to turn off the `markdownlint` extension's snippets, and this was the solution I found: